Skip to main content

 Defining Personal and Business Assets and Liabilities

-The Farm Financial Standards Council (FFSC) encourages a move to farm/ranch financial reporting which conforms to Generally Accepted Accounting Practices (GAAP) and which completely separates personal items from farm or ranch business statements1.
-The FFSC also recognizes that statements are likely to contain both farm/ranch and personal items for some time into the future.
+The Farm Financial Standards Council (FFSC) prefers farm/ranch financial reporting, which conforms to Generally Accepted Accounting Practices (GAAP) and completely separates personal items from farm or ranch business statements.1 The FFSC acknowledges that combined business and personal financial statements will continue to be used by lenders and others.
 Some guidelines are given for classifying assets and liabilities as farm or non-farm.
 When cash from personal and farm or ranch business sources are commingled in a single checking account, all of it may be considered a business asset.
 This is because it will be impossible to determine the source of the cash and all of it is available to pay farm or ranch expenses.
-Cash which is maintained in separate farm and personal accounts is easier to classify, and transfers between the accounts may be recorded as contributed capital (personal to farm) or withdrawals (farm to personal).
+Cash, which is maintained in separate farm and personal accounts, is easier to classify.
+It transfers between the accounts and may be recorded as contributed capital (personal to farm) or withdrawals (farm to personal).

 A savings account may be classified as farm or non-farm according to the intent of the owner.
 Like marketable securities, a personal savings account may be used to secure farm or ranch debt without changing the classification to a farm asset.